swaptacular/swpt_accounts/protocol.rst

 .. [#sequential-transfer] Note that `AccountTransfer`_ messages can be received and processed out-of-order.
 For example, *transfer #3* can be processed right after *transfer #1*, and only then, *transfer #2* be received.
-In this case, the natural sequence of transfers in the ledger need to be preserved, and therefore, *transfer #3* MUST NOT be added to the ledger before *transfer #2* has been added as well.
+In this case, the sequence of transfers in the ledger need to be preserved, and therefore, *transfer #3* MUST NOT be added to the ledger before *transfer #2* has been added as well.

 .. [#transfer-chain] Note that `AccountTransfer`_ messages form a singly linked list.
 That is: the ``previous_transfer_number`` field